blocrunx/UFOs/README.md

 # UFOs
 ### Project Overview
-Dana would like to make her webpage more user firendly by adding the ability to filter by date, city, state, country, and UFO shape.
+Dana curates a UFO website and would like to make her webpage more user firendly by adding the ability to filter the table of UFO sighting data by date, city, state, country, and UFO shape.
 This will be accomplied using the following steps:
 - Write a function named buildFilters to:
   - Select target html elements using D3.
   - Use an if statement to test whether a user entry exists in the the following input html boxes: